keboola/object-encryptor/README.md

 - [defuse/php-encryption](https://github.com/defuse/php-encryption) -- future encryption method with KMS managed keys

 ## Requirements
 The library requires PHP 5.6 or PHP 7.0.
-Versions 7.1+ are not supported until legacy mcrypt is dropped.
+Versions 7.1+ are supported through mcrypt polyfill.

 ## Usage
 Entry point to the library is the `ObjectEncryptorFactory` class which creates instances of `ObjectEncryptor` class which